Programme

 Petr Nekoranec, a rising star of the tenor firmament, graduated from the Pardubice Conservatoire.
 He launched his meteoric artistic career at the age of twenty, when he won two prizes at the Antonín Dvořák International Singing Competition in Karlovy Vary.
 Two years later, he won several prizes at the Prague Spring International Music Competition, and in 2014 he won second prize at the Concours International de Chant in Toulouse, France.
 In 2017 he was the overall winner of the prestigious Francesco Viñas International Competition Singing in Barcelona.
 From 2014 to 2016 he was an ensemble member with the Bavarian State Opera in Munich, where he sang several parts, including the title roles in Rossini’s Le comte Ory and in Britten’s Albert Herring.
 For the latter role, he was awarded the Bavarian Arts Prize.
 In 2016 he took part in the Lindemann Programme at New York’s Metropolitan Opera as the first Czech in history to do so.
 Since September 2018 he has been engaged as a soloist with the Stuttgart Opera, where he is appearing as Rossini’s Count Almaviva (Barber of Seville) and Ramiro (La Cenerentola) and Donizetti’s Ernesto (Don Pasquale).

-A regular guest with the Czech Philharmonic, Jan has recently made appearances with the Bamberger Symphoniker, BBC Symphony Orchestra, City of Birmingham Symphony Orchestra, LSO, Pittsburgh Symphony Orchestra, Rotterdam Philharmonic, Rundfunk-Sinfonieorchester Berlin, and Staatskapelle Dresden, to name but a few.
-Coming up are his performances with the LSO, the Czech Philharmonic and the Berlin Philharmonic.
+He regularly performs with leading orchestras worldwide, including the Czech Philharmonic, Bamberger Symphoniker, BBC Symphony Orchestra, London Symphony Orchestra, City of Birmingham Symphony Orchestra, Luzerner Sinfonieorchester, Pittsburgh Symphony Orchestra, Rotterdam Philharmonic, Rundfunk-Sinfonieorchester Berlin, Staatskapelle Dresden, and many more.